 Why not try to run your best 10km before moving on?

 Oh “Because it is hard!” you say.
-Well is that not the point.
+Well that is the point.

 Maybe STFD does not mean take it easy, quite the opposite.
 It means do the work, all the work.
 You have a life of progress ahead of you.